 - The chart shows the number of requests with different error codes for the selected period.

 - You can view the list of error codes together with their amount of requests in the Status Codes table.

 - The HTTP Error Report (4XX & 5XX) table shows the list of CDN resources together with their amount of error requests.

 OnApp applies the global setting for HTTP error code caching as follows:

 - proxy_cache_valid 404 1m

 - proxy_cache_valid 200 301 1d

-To sort information by column in ascending or descending order, mouse over the particular column header and click a triangle icon.
+To sort information by column in ascending or descending order, hover over the particular column header and click a triangle icon.

 To export the statistics in csv format, click the Export to CSV button.

-If your CDN hostname returns the following status codes:
+CDN hostname may return the following status codes: